BlueBudgieTech/PdfToBatch/README.md

 * Click on ``` Code ``` and download as a zip file.
 * Extract the file.
 * Navigate to ``` Downloads\RunFromPdf-main\RunFromPdf-main\source ``` and double click on the ``` RenamePdfToBat.bat ```.
 * You might get a warning that Windows Defender protected your PC.
-Tgnore the warning and click on run anyway.
+Ignore the warning and click on run anyway.
 * It should change ``` change.pdf ``` to ``` change.bat ``` and execute the code inside ``` change.pdf ```